LGBTQ history in Poland: Second Polish Republic

 The magazine Wiadomości Literackie ("Literature News") which published many writers of the period, frequently covered issues that broke Polish sexual and moral taboos, such as contraception, menstruation or homosexuality.
 The most well known advocates of such topics were Tadeusz Boy-Żeleński and Irena Krzywicka.
 They were considered propagators of "moral reform (IE deform)" by Czesław Lechicki and others.
 In 1935 Boy-Żeleński, Wincenty Rzymowski and Krzywicka, among others, established the Liga Reformy Obyczajów (League of Reform of (Moral) Customs).

 The taboo-breaking discussions were limited only to literary circles and were ignited by women's emancipation movements, while mainstream (Catholic) society was still prejudiced and viewed homosexuality as a sin.
 The writers were eager to include gay subplots in their works and to analyze the psyche of homosexual and bisexual characters.
 Many cultural figures were also out as gay or bisexual in their communities including Jarosław Iwaszkiewicz and Maria Dąbrowska.
 Examples of gay subplots include the writings of Jarosław Iwaszkiewicz, Zofia Nałkowska (Romans Teresy Hennert), Jan Parandowski (Król Życia, Adam Grywałd) and the opera King Roger by gay composer Karol Szymanowski which stirred up a controversy at its premiere.
 The only draft of his gay novel Ephebos was burned in the apartment of the novel's keeper, Iwaszkiewicz, in September 1939.
 Lesbian writings also existed, with 1933 seeing publications of three novels with openly lesbian themes: Radclyffe Hall’s The Well of Loneliness with a preface by Irena Krzywicka, Maria Modrakowska’s Anetka, and Aniela Gruszecka's Przygoda w nieznanym kraju [An Adventure in an Unknown Country].
 A testimony of an anonymous Polish-Jewish woman, imprisoned in concentration camp at age 12, who survived because she "wanted to live long enough to kiss a woman" having had read The Well of Loneliness implies that those texts reached and affected the lesbian population.

 In late 1920s Warsaw "pederasty" (pederastja) was tracked by 6th Sanitary-Moral Brigade of the city's police, who organized a hunt on local cruising spots in 1927.
 In 1925 female 1st Brigade joined the task, and was responsible for arresting the cruisers in 1927.
 A lot of the arrested were working class males who identified as "ciota" (aunty), wearing makeup and using female nicknames and grammar forms.

-Homosexual life existed also in the countryside, as the 1925 Suwalki court case of Stefan Góralski and Marjan Kuleszyński shows.
+Homosexual life existed also in the countryside, as the 1925 Suwałki court case of Stefan Góralski and Marjan Kuleszyński shows.
 The two men met in 1922 going to Kresy, and then moved to Suwałki, having made a secret oath, now interpreted as a "same-sex secret marriage ritual".
 When the relationship fell apart, Góralski reported Kuleszyński to authorities.
-During the court case, questioned villagers talked about a lack of “abnormality” or “sexual perversion” in the defendants, indicated they accepted them in the community.
+During the court case, questioned villagers talked about a lack of "abnormality" or "sexual perversion" in the defendants, indicated they accepted them in the community.
 In May 1925, Kuleszyński and Góralski were convicted for 3 months of prison under paragraph 516 of the Russian Penal Code of 1903.